-Below are the 5 Best Practices on how to implement a Knowledge Base and get started with ease:
+Below are the 5 Best Practices on how to implement a Knowledge Base and avoid others' mistakes:

-Working with a professional Knowledge Base can become complicated when companies discuss topics such as role- and rights, user groups, approval processes and workflow.
+Working with a professional knowledge base can become complicated when companies discuss topics such as users roles and rights, approval processes and editorial workflows.

 Try to keep it simple: Even if your internal approval process is complex, take the opportunity to simplify and avoid having more than three workflow steps for it.
 Any more, and the added time and complexity will offset efficiency gains by the new tool

 3. Don’t Be Afraid of Change

-Knowledge Management is an on-going process, which never comes to an end.
+Knowledge management is an on-going process.
 The only way to be successful is through practice.
 Meaning you should look for a solution that can adapt, scale and grow along with your company over time.
 You may want to start small and do nothing more than centralize your documents.

-Not every document, article or content from a file share, personal desktop or SharePoint is relevant for your Knowledge Base.
-Yes, relevant knowledge needs to be provided in the first implementation steps to ensure a high user acceptance but not every piece of existing content is necessarily needed for the future.
+Not every document, article or content from a file share, personal desktop or SharePoint is relevant for your knowledge base.

 5. Knowledge Management is a Process, Not an Activity

-Think of Knowledge Management as a continuously evolving process throughout your organization.
-While the initial implementation of the Knowledge Base is technically a single project, long-term success requires ongoing vigilance.
+Think of knowledge management as a continuously evolving process throughout your organization.
+While the initial implementation of the knowledge base is a single project, long-term success requires ongoing vigilance.
 This includes for example setting up regular editorial processes to ensure your support data is regularly reviewed, edited and republished.
 Never be afraid to invest in your resources as it can significantly change the productivity of your employees.